cruspy2004/Watify/README.md

+SINCE IT IS A B2B APP IT ONLY WORKS ON WATEENS IP but to get a feel of what the product is you can use the vercel link

 # 📱 Watify - WhatsApp Business Automation Platform

 A powerful full-stack application for WhatsApp business automation, group management, and bulk messaging using WhatsApp Web integration.